-On the Hero's Journey there are many things you will have to learn, such as resilience, endurance, and grit, but it is surrender that’s at the heart of the path.
+On this journey there are many things you will have to learn such as resilience, endurance and grit, but it is surrender that’s at the heart of the path.

 Until we have surrendered some part of ourselves, spiritual practices are little more than games.
 Without surrender yoga is just exercise.
 Without surrender meditation is just self control.
 Without surrender fearlessness is just cockiness.

 Surrender is the tether between us and Spirit.

 The depth to which you surrender is the depth to which you are you are liberated.
 But surrender is hard.
 It requires great humility, and thus great suffering.

 We believe that surrender is weakness.
 It makes us feel vulnerable.
 We try to cover it up, to explain it away.
 We say that surrender isn’t the same as giving up, that it’s not quitting.
 We try to find a way to surrender and keep our egos intact at the same time.

 But that’s exactly what surrender is: It is giving up.
 It is quitting.

 Surrender happens when we have no choice but to give up.
 It happens when we know that we can no longer do it on our own.
 Despite our best efforts, we can’t make it work.
 Surrender is the only sane thing left to do.

 When life has pressed you so far into the ground that you can no longer pull yourself up, you might just let go.
 And in the gap between you and what you’ve been clinging to, Grace can move in.